Preface:

 These contradictory effects can be eliminated to a certain extent by selecting larger motors that exhibit lower resistances for the same generator constant (according to Rule #2).

-Figure 9: The voltage-current lines of the different windings of the RE 40 with precious metal brushes at 500 rpm.
-Observe the different slopes of each winding.
+The voltage-current lines of the different windings of the RE40 with precious metal brushes at 500 rpm.

 3.3 Gear-motor combinations

 Rule #4 Use gearheads to increase very low speeds.
 However, maxon gearheads are not really good in being driven from the output.
 Use gearheads that can be back-driven, i.e. planetary gearheads up to two stages or spur gearheads.
-(Or specially designed gearheads with high efficiency such as the maxon Ultra Performance UP range). |
+Or specially designed gearheads with high efficiency such as the maxon Ultra Performance UP range. |

 The reason for using gear-motor combinations is the very slow driving mechanism in generators; e.g. driven by a wind or water turbine or even by hand.
 A few observations and recommendations: